What is a seizure?

-A single seizure might not require any treatment if it does not recur.
+A single seizure might not require any treatment.
 If the cause of the seizure can be found (such as an infection or fever), treating the underlying cause might prevent further seizures.

-These are some common treatments that can be used to help prevent further seizures, if needed:
+These are some common treatments to help prevent further seizures:

 - A special high-fat, low-carbohydrate diet called the ketogenic diet (often suggested for children)

 - Medicines to control electrical activity in the brain

 - Surgery to repair abnormalities in the brain